TerriaJS/terriajs/doc/deploying/deploying-with-kubernetes.md

 # Building Your Own Image

-You can build your own TerriaMap image
+You can build your own TerriaMap image.
+Choose your own `app-name` and `tag` - e.g. `awesome-map:1.0.0` - and put them into the command below:

 ```bash
 docker build -t app-name:tag .